-A visa is an official document issued by an embassy or consulate abroad allowing a person from a country outside of the US to apply to enter the United States.
+Lawrence Tech is excited to welcome you to campus, but the first step to arrival is to obtain your visa.
 Click here to see what the estimated wait time for your city according to the US Department of State.
-A visa can be either a multicolored stamp or a computerized document with a picture of the person for whom it was issued.
-It is important to remember that a visa stamp in a passport is not automatic admission into the United States.
-If you do not have the right type of visa for your immigration status, you will not be allowed to enter the United States.
+It is important to remember that a visa does not automatically guarantee admission into the United States.
 There are two types of visas that Lawrence Technological University international students use to enter the United States:

-To obtain an F-1 or F-3 Visa, a student needs an I-20 issued by Lawrence Tech as evidence that you are accepted to be a student.
-The I-20 form is used to apply for F visa stamps at U.S. consulates abroad and is also required if you leave the US and need to re-enter.
-A student with an F-1 Visa may stay in the U.S. as long as he or she is a full-time student and is allowed an additional 60 days after completion of the original program outlined on the I-20 to prepare for departure from the U.S. or transfer to another program or school.
-The F-3 Visa is for Canadian students who wish to commute to the U.S. to take courses part-time at LTU.
+To obtain an F-1, a student needs an I-20 issued by Lawrence Tech as evidence that you are accepted to be a student.
+The I-20 form is used to apply for an F visa at U.S. consulates and it is also required if you leave the US and need to re-enter.

 J-1 Visa - Non Immigrant Exchange Visitor